top of page

 Bodes General Store

 Bodes General Store and Kitchen is an institution in Abiquiu.
 Its first store - the Grants Mercantile - opened in 1895.
 In 1919, the Bode family purchased the Mecantile and Bodes General Store was born!
 You can’t miss Bodes – it hosts the village’s only gas station and has a large pink flamingo statue out front.
-Gas station, general store and kitchen – you will conveniently find what you need at Bodes.
 From fresh fruit, to burritos and sandwiches, to wine/beer, to Yeti coolers, art, body lotions and soaps, fishing gear and hats - we recommend all visitors add Bodes, a true general store, to their list of places to visit while exploring Abiquiu.

 Bodes General Store

-Bodes Kitchen has been producing 'made from scratch' food for over 27 years, serving both locals and tourists.
-When Covid-19 hit, Bodes closed their kitchen counter service – so you can no longer order off their menu at this time – but they expanded their hot and cold case offerings, and now offer more baked goods.
-For convenient and good food, just head to the back of the store and select a burrito, or sandwich, or treat from the hot or cold case – and take it “to-go” or enjoy it at one of the tables set up in the back of the store.
+For convenient food, just head to the back of the store and select a burrito, or sandwich, or treat from the hot or cold case – and take it “to-go” or enjoy it at one of the tables set up in the back of the store.

 Hours: